What is impact investing? How does it work? Well, if you want to make a difference even as you make that profit, impact investing is the way to go.

 Have you exhaustively answered this question; what is impact investing?
 Do you know how it exactly works?
-If so, here are some of the best platforms to start your impact investing journey.
+If so, here are some of the best platforms, private equity, and venture capital impact investors to start your investing journey.

 The platform operates across the world and has its main offices in Switzerland.
 It provides equity and debt financing to companies that tackle world hunger and poverty.

 This is an impact investing private equity fund that supports enterprises with a focus on sub-Saharan Africa.
 Their impact investing portfolios have projects geared towards improving the quality of life in these regions.

 Their investment decisions are focused on improving health care, deploying renewable energy, and improving education among other social causes.

 Community Reinvestment Fund